SahneDunya/C-CUBE-Standard-Interpreter/README.md

 # C-CUBE
-C-CUBE-Standard-Interpreter is a standard interpreter developed for the programming language called C-CUBE developed by Sahne Dünya.
-C-CUBE is a programming language created to be the default language of the Python-based Game engine developed by Sahne Dünya and to develop Games.
-The main reason for the development of this programming language is to create a new revolution in the Game World.
-Because most of the programming languages ​​are almost impossible to create a modern video game using the Standard Library, so they mostly need external APIs.
-However, since the C-CUBE standard library is focused on game development, the necessary APIs are automatically included in the standard library.
-In addition, C-CUBE is based on Python, and those who start with Python will know that it is easier to program than many languages.
-It is also an interpretable language, which provides ease of development, although sometimes there may be performance losses, but this is a good feature.
-C-CUBE is very important for software developers who play a role in the game world.
-Maybe in the future, software developers who are interested in the game world can start training with C-CUBE instead of Python.
-But I need your support for every good result.
+C-CUBE Standard Interpreter is a standard interpreter designed for the C-CUBE programming language developed by Sahne Dünya.
+C-CUBE is a programming language developed by Sahne Dünya based on C/C++ and designed for game development.
+The purpose of developing the programming language called C-CUBE is to take the first place in game development and to be the language most supported by game engines and also to make game development incredibly easy.
+This programming language appeals to software developers in the game world.
+The Standard Library of this programming language is focused on game development, in fact it is so rich that I can automatically say that there are Graphics and GPU APIs!
+In addition, the fact that the C-CUBE programming language is based on C/C++ means that it is high-performance and being an interpretable language provides ease of development!
+Developing games using this programming language is easier compared to other languages ​​and developing game engines for this programming language is simpler than others.
+Even better news is that this programming language is open source.

 # Basic Fetures
-1. File extension: source file: .cube
+1. File extension: source file: .ccb
 2. Mainly supported programming: Object-oriented (OOP)
 3. Control structures: (Pattern Matching) match
-4. Memory management: Garbage collection (G/Ç)
+4. Memory management: Generational Garbage Collection - GGC
-5. Based programming language: Python
+5. Based programming language: C/C++
 6. Module system: Import
+7. Interpreter type: tree-walking